 American Academy of Forensic Sciences Annual Meeting

-Several Forensic Science Masters students and alumni recently presented papers and posters at the 67th Annual American Academy of Forensic Science in Orlando, Florida.
+Several Forensic Science Masters students and alumni presented papers and posters at the 67th Annual American Academy of Forensic Science in Orlando, Florida.
 Congratulations on a successful conference!

 - Intra-Bone Variation of Recoverable Nuclear and Mitochondrial DNA in Femora.
 Timothy C. Antinick, BA*; David R. Foran, PhD

 - Quantification of Controlled Substances in Simulated Samples Using Attenuated Total Reflectance-Fourier Transform Infrared Spectometry (ATR-FTIR) and Principal Components Regression.
 Fanny Chu, BS*; Ruth Waddell Smith, PhD

 - The Influence of Distance, Depth, and Time and Forensic DNA Profiling of Soil Bacteria.
 Ellen M. Jesmok, BS*; James M. Hopkins, MS; David R. Foran, PhD

 - Bacterial Profiling of Soil Evidentiary Items Using Next Generation Sequencing.
 Ellen M. Jesmok, BS*; David R. Foran, PhD